tripledio/new-po-assignment-repo/scorekeeper-java-assignment/README.md

 ### Existing code

 In this code repository there is some simple start code to get things going.
-I've chosen to use java8 maven and junit5.
+I've chosen to use java maven and junit5.
 However, feel free to throw it away and to it in other way.

 **The sole requirement is that the application can be run using the 'scorekeeper' command.**

 Because this is how the users wil use you application and evaluate it.
 If this command does not work, you application does not work!
 After all, we can not